A Survey on Point-of-Interest Recommendation: Models, Architectures, and Security: Preliminaries

 \section{Preliminaries}

 The process of POI recommendation presents a series of challenges centered around identifying suitable upcoming POIs for users based on their historical check-in data and other pertinent information within an LBSN.
 Consider a group denoted as $ U = \left\{u_1, u_2, \ldots, u_N\right\} $, comprising $ N $ users within the LBSN, and a set $ P = \left\{p_1, p_2, \ldots, p_M\right\} $ representing $ M $ POIs.
 Users form connections through a network denoted as $ \tilde{U} = \left\{(u_i, u_j) | u_i, u_j \in U\right\} $.
 Each POI $ p $ is defined by its geographical coordinates, specifically latitude $ x_p $ and longitude $ y_p $, along with a set of attributes $ A_p $ describing the POI's semantics.
-The primary objective is to provide personalized recommendations of relevant POIs based on users' past interactions and preferences within the LBSN.
-The key concepts of POI recommendation are articulated as follows:
+The primary objective is to provide personalized recommendations of relevant POIs based on users' past interactions and preferences within the LBSN. {\tkderevision{Table~\ref{tab:notation} provides a concise description of the primary notations used in this paper.}}